Jordan Pickford became Everton’s Club-record signing after sealing a switch from Sunderland in June 2017.

 Pickford was ever present across the competitions in 2019/20, starting and finishing all of Everton's 43 matches.

-The Wearsider was undisputed first-choice, nonetheless, and featured in a total of 33 matches, arguably playing some of the finest football of his career in the campaign's closing months.
+The Wearsider was undisputed first-choice, nonetheless, and featured in a total of 33 matches, arguably playing some of the finest football of his career in the closing months.
 He recorded 10 clean sheets in 31 Premier League games, including four in the final eight fixtures.

 Contracted until: June 2024